microsoft/vscode-docs/docs/remote/containers.md

   * In each case, you may also need to [build container images and deploy to Docker or Kubernetes](#using-docker-or-kubernetes-from-a-container) from inside your container.

-This section will walk you through how to configure your project for each of these situations.
-The [vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers) also contains a number of dev container definitions you may find useful to get you up and running quickly.
+This section will walk you through configuring your project for each of these situations.
+The [vscode-dev-containers GitHub repository](https://aka.ms/vscode-dev-containers) also contains dev container definitions to get you up and running quickly.

-### devcontainer.json

-As mentioned above, `.devcontainer/devcontainer.json` or `.devcontainer.json` file tells VS Code where to look for the containers it should create or connect to.
-The intent of `devcontainer.json` is conceptually similar to VS Code's `launch.json` for debugging, but focused on launching (or attaching to) your development container instead.
-You can also use it to specify any extensions that should be automatically installed once the container is running or execute a post-create command to prep the environment.
-We'll cover the different properties of the file in the sections below.

 ### Working with a developer sandbox